 This Twinkle, Twinkle, Little Star activity uses free printable rhyming cards to engage children in a fun spin-off of a favorite nursery rhyme.
 Once you’re done here, be sure to check out the rest of my free preschool printables.

 Rhyming is a huge part of early childhood education, and children love it.
 There’s something innately silly about manipulating words and sounds, which makes it fun for the kiddos.
-Here’s a very simple rhyming activity to try along with the nursery rhyme Twinkle, Twinkle, Little Star.
+So this simple rhyming words activity will keep the kids laughing as they learn.

 Twinkle, Twinkle, Little Star is one of the most well-known nursery rhymes, at least in my experience.
-Many parents often sing it to their children as babies, and the nursery rhyme is in many children’s books and CDs.
+Many parents often sing it to their children as babies, and the nursery rhyme is in many children’s books.
 Even if children don’t have prior experience with it, this simple rhyme is quickly learned.

 Have one child choose a star card.
 The child with the first card should hold it up and name the picture found there.
 Choose another student to come up and find the matching rhyming card.
 This should be a fun, simple activity you can play with the kiddos in about 5 minutes.

 Once the children understand how to use the rhyming word cards, you can put the pocket chart activity in your literacy center.
 This way the kids can have some independent practice with it, and they can use it with their peers.

 The Twinkle, Twinkle, Little Star activity can be used in more than one way!
 So don’t feel like you have to do things exactly the same way we did.
 Here are some other ways to use the printable rhyming cards:

 - These rhyming stars could easily be turned into a memory game.
 Instead of finding exact matches, the children have to find rhyming matches.